bipio-server/bipio/README.md

 Bipio is a [graph](http://en.wikipedia.org/wiki/Directed_graph) <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelining</a>
 API talking RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such as integrating "cloud" API's or other web based [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
 If you're familiar with Yahoo Pipes, IFTTT or Zapier, the concept is similar.
-Bipio is a server with a small footprint that lets you create and automate an internet of things that matter to you, you can install it alongside your existing open source app or prototype, or even your Rasberry Pi.
+The server has a small footprint which lets you create and automate an internet of things that matter to you, you can install it alongside your existing open source app or prototype, or your Rasberry Pi for example.

 The graph structures ([bips](https://bip.io/docs/resource/rest/bip)) allow you to transform content between adjacent nodes.
 Bips can even create other bips.
 They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping, A/B testing, message normalization, digital asset monetization, sharing secret or (n)-use messages, or really any kind of web based interprotocol communication.
+If you have a demanding product manager, they'll probably love that you can flip a switch and deliver a feature-creep integration in seconds.
 It can handle your email (like this [Chrome Extension](http://goo.gl/ZVIkfr) does), or automate tasks, be a personal message hub etc.

+There are three flavors of Bip - public facing HTTP or SMTP endpoints, and periodic Triggers.
+Some of their characteristics include

+ - pausing or self-destructing after a certain time or impressions volume
+ - binding to connecting clients with soft ACLs over the course of their 'life'
+ - able to be reconfigured dynamically without changing a client implementation
+ - infinitely extensible, from any channel to any other channel.
+ - can serve (render) protected channel content while inheriting all of the above characteristics

-Bipio is dynamic, flexible, fast, modular, impartial and open source.
+Bipio is dynamic, flexible, fast, modular, opinionless and gplv3 open source.

 Bips are configured by defining a graph ([hub](https://bip.io/docs/resource/rest/bip#resource_rest_bip_hubs)) across nodes ([channels](https://bip.io/docs/resource/rest/channel)).
-Channels perform a discrete unit of work and emit a predictable result, its a true parallel pipeline where one channels export becomes the next adjacent channels import.
+Channels perform a discrete unit of work and emit a predictable result, where one channels export becomes the next adjacent channels transformed import.
+Parallel delivery is handled by an [AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) transport to the blazingly fast [RabbitMQ](http://www.rabbitmq.com/) broker, where each atomic message can be independently processed by any subscribing node in the cluster.

 Channels are largely decoupled from the graph resolution platform in self contained collections called Pods.
+'Self Contained' meaning they are largely free from other system concerns and can operate independently.
+Channels can store, track, serve or transform content and messages as part of a pipeline.
 Feel free to roll your own favorite integration by getting started with [Pods and Channels](https://github.com/bipio-server/bipio/wiki/Pods-and-Channels), then jump in and [Install Your First Pod](https://github.com/bipio-server/bipio/wiki/Getting-Started-:--Installing-Pods).

-Bips can be given public facing endpoints over HTTP or SMTP which can trigger content for processing.
-For example, a Bip could collect simple logs, model an integrated workflow, or be a rules based email service pushing one message to all your connected social networks and blogs, amongst others.
-Certain types of channels, called 'emitters' can fire Bips periodically for syncing content/files, notifying you of important events, or simply scheduling messages.

 ![concept](https://bip.io/static/img/docs/bip_concept.png)